 Generally, people working for these companies may choose to work remotely, at a physical office, or find the right balance between the two options.
-They have a certain level of autonomy to work from wherever they want as long as they keep up with the deliverables or the set guidelines.
+They have a certain level of autonomy to work wherever they want as long as they keep up with deliverables, set guidelines, and other job-related responsibilities associated with in-office work.

 So, without further ado, let’s get started.

-Try Hubstaff free for 14 days
+Try it free for 14 days

 What is hybrid remote work?